NextronSystems/asgard-manual/usage/administration.rst

 * ``rsyslog-forwarder.dom.int:514:JSON:TCP``
 * ``arcsight.dom.int:514:CEF:UDP``

-If you chose to use the ``--syslog`` flag, please make sure that the necessary ports are allowed within your network/firewall.
+If you choose to use the ``--syslog`` flag, please make sure that the necessary ports are allowed within your network/firewall.
 If you decide to send the logs via syslog to ASGARD, please have a look at the :ref:`usage/administration:Rsyslog Forwarding`.

 Response Control
 ----------------